Projects we can't support

-While we recognise that some projects may become the subject of public debate, it is primarily for the crowd to decide which projects will get their funding and support.
+While we recognise that some projects may become the subject of public debate, if they're lawful and compliant with our guidelines, the crowd will ultimately decide whether or not they receive funding.

 The following are prohibited from being offered as rewards on our platform:

-• Loan repayments, profit shares, equity in a business or any financial instruments.
+• Loan repayments, profit shares, equity in a business (except withdrawable shares in a society/community shares), or any financial instruments or virtual currency.

 • Pornographic material.